 Car accidents can cause victims to experience extreme anxiety when faced with relatively ordinary situations.
 People may experience sudden fear, a racing heartbeat, a loss of focus, shaking, and numbness when triggers occur.
 In the most extreme cases, anxiety can significantly disrupt a victim’s life.
 It can cause sleep disruptions, nightmares, and the inability to focus or complete tasks.
 The condition can also make it nearly impossible for the victim to ride in or drive a car, for instance, or be around loud noises or crowds.
 Many people who suffer from anxiety require therapy and medications to help them cope.
 If a car accident causes you to have severe anxiety or your existing anxiety worsens, you may be able to sue for the emotional distress you’re enduring.

-Recovering Compensation for Depression Caused by an Accident
+Recovering Compensation for Depression Following a Car Accident

 Some people develop depression after a serious car accident.
 This is especially common if a loved one died in the crash, the car accident caused mobility issues or permanent scarring, or the wreck resulted in injuries that cause serious pain.
 Severe depression can adversely impact a victim’s ability to work, and make it difficult for the sufferer to enjoy things he or she used to enjoy.
 Even ordinary daily tasks like sleeping, eating, or bathing can seem impossible.
-If you were diagnosed with depression that was caused by a car accident that wasn’t your fault, you may be able to file a lawsuit against the at-fault driver and his or her insurance company.
+If you were diagnosed with depression that was caused by a crash that wasn’t your fault, you may be able to file a car accident compensation for depression lawsuit against the at-fault driver and his or her insurance company.

 Is Emotional Distress Due to a Car Accident the Same as Pain and Suffering?